Skip to content

 1. Open it from the QuotesRequests list.

-2. Add services — Use “Add service” (or similar) and pick from the Services list, or add an adhoc with a custom description and price.
-You can also add from a catalogue to add multiple services at once.
+2. Add services — Use “Add service” (or similar) and pick from your Services list (these are the services in your pricebook), or add an adhoc with a custom description and price.
+If you have not yet built out your services, download them from a catalogue first.

 3. Add materials — Use “Add material” and pick from the Materials list (or a pick list if available).
 Enter quantity; the system uses unit cost and markup to calculate the line total.